Where to Stay Near Camp Nou for a Barcelona Match

 However, the bus network is very underrated and also operates at a high level.
 Check out routes like D20 connecting Camp Nou to Barceloneta, or V19, which takes you right to the gate of Park Güell much more conveniently than the yellow metro line L4.
 Buses may not be as fast as the metro, but riding them lets you sightsee through the window – something you definitely can’t do underground 😉

 You don’t need to buy separate bus tickets – Barcelona has an integrated transport system and you can use tickets like T-Casual or T-Familiar.
+Travel apps for Barcelona can also come in handy.

 Which neighbourhood to choose when flying in for a match?